 Have you ever wondered why so few female soldiers fought the second world war?
-Well, let's try to answer that quaestion.
+Well, let's try to answer that question.

-Women were supposed to be housewives; they could not acquire a mortgage, insurance or bank account for themselves and - in many countries - were not allowed to vote or drive a car.
-In that sense, emancipation was a far cry.
+For much of the 20th century, women were supposed to be housewives; they could not acquire a mortgage, insurance or bank account for themselves and - in many countries - were not allowed to vote, or drive a car.
+In that sense, emancipation was almost non- existent.

-Women suddenly were a big strategic factor.
+Women suddenly became a big strategic factor.
 However, there were big differences in the way this factor was used throughout the world.

 The USSR was the most emancipated nation of them all.
 Does that come as a surprise?
 Keep reading!

-In february 1943, "Rosie the Riveter" burst onto the scene.
+"Rosie the Riveter" burst onto the scene in february 1943.
 She was the new role model for women, invented in the hope she would encourage women to get a job in the war industry.

-This way, millions of men could potentially be freed up for the army by Rosie's campaign.
+This would free up millions of men for the army.
 Excellent idea, but did it work?

 Yes, it did.
 Women went to work in the factories en masse.
-They learned the trade and took over from the men that were about to be enlisted.
+They learned the trade and took over from the men that enlisted.

-There were female partisan and resistance fighters fighting everywhere in the war.
+Female partisan and resistance fighters were fighting everywhere in the war.
 However, the Soviet Union was the only nation that allowed women to fight in regular front line units.

 More than 800.000 women served in the Soviet army during the war.
 What's more, they were "not only to be employed as nurses and cooks" according to official policy.

 Female fighters included snipers, tank crew, drivers and pilots.
-In fact, the only female fighter aces ever became aces over Stalingrad in their Yak-1 fighters.
+In fact, the only female pilots ever to become aces did so over Stalingrad, in their Yak-1 fighters.

 The famous "night witches" kept the Germans awake at night, flying antiquated biplanes in all conditions.
 Some of these women are credited with close to 1.000 "sorties".
-That is over two years of consecutive days on which they flew night missions.
-Besides that, all of these were flown over enemy territory.
+All of these were flown over enemy territory, and at night.
 How about that for nerves of steel!